rankalpha/ZygiskFrida/docs/advanced_config.md

 Make sure that the libraries you provide here have the correct file permissions set and are accessible by the app itself.

-The module will setup file permissions in the complete `re.zyg.fri` directory on install.
-If you suspect a file permission issue, an easy way to check is to place your libraies within the `re.zyg.fri` directory and install the module again (without uninstalling).
+The module will setup file permissions in the complete `frisk` directory on install.
+If you suspect a file permission issue, an easy way to check is to place your libraies within the `frisk` directory and install the module again (without uninstalling).